chainer/chainer.org/_posts/2017-03-15-Performance-of-LSTM-Using-CuDNN-v5.md

 * The effect of the layer size of LSTM and random sequence length of data
 parameters: layer = {1, 2, 3}, random={True, False}
 In this setting, we compare if the data sequence length is fixed or not.
 (Max length is 25.)
-When we use cuDNN, the effect of randomness is small.
+When we use cuDNN, the performance impact of random sequence length is small.

 ![The effect of the layer size of LSTM and random sequence length of data]({{ site.url }}/assets/nsteplstm-cudnn-v5-random-seq.png)